brightbytes/sql-cms/README.md

 To deploy to Heroku, you'll need 3 AddOns: Postgres, Redis (for Sidekiq), and SendGrid.

-You'll only need 1 Sidekiq Worker dyno, but I've made mine a 2X - not because I know it needs to be, but rather just because I suspect more memory would be better.
+You'll only need one 1x Sidekiq Worker dyno if all Workflows will be run on Postgres.
+However, to also run Workflows on Redshift, you'll need a 2nd Worker Heroku Resource pool of ~4 1x Sidekiq Worker dynos

 You'll want to configure the same environment variables on Heroku as you do for your local setup, [here](#env_vars)

+## Running Workflows on Redshift

 ## [Future plans](https://github.com/brightbytes/sql-cms/wiki/Future-Plans)